scrum-1/horosim/docs/Installation.md

 	sudo apt-get install g++
 	(type "Y" when asked)

-#### libraries

-Other libraries that wi will use for the graphical user interface are OpenGL and GLUT.
+The libraries to create the graphical user interface are OpenGL and GLUT.
 Yes, they are very old but they are easy to use and install.
+To install them, just type:

+	sudo apt-get install freeglut3-dev
+	(type "Y" when asked)

 #### Arduino IDE (>1.5.0)